Life Insurance For People With a Heart Condition (2026)

 Group Life Insurance Through Employer

-Employer-sponsored group life usually requires no medical underwriting.
-Coverage typically equals one to two times your annual salary.
+Employer-sponsored group life insurance usually requires no medical underwriting.
+Coverage often equals one to two times your annual salary.

 Your coverage ends when you leave your employer, though conversion to individual coverage is sometimes available at higher rates.
-Group life provides a good supplemental option to combine with an individual policy.
-It fills coverage gaps while you wait for approval on larger individual policies or helps increase total protection without additional underwriting.
+Group life is a good supplemental option to combine with an individual policy.
+It fills coverage gaps while you wait for approval on a larger individual policy, or helps increase your total coverage without additional underwriting.

 Preparation increases the odds of approval for life insurance for heart patients at the best possible rate.